 Noticed very recently the battery for the Fit was feeling pretty weak – start ups were taking a bit longer than usual.
 The dash lights would flicker during start up.
 The windows would make noises like they were struggling.
 The effects were exacerbated the colder it was or the longer it sat, and twice to my disbelief the battery was dead and had to be jumped.
-Hopping online, I quickly found out the stock 151R battery was notoriously bad, and given that this car is a 2010, the battery had outlasted most stock batteries (unless my sister has previously changed it).
+Hopping online, I quickly found out the stock 151R battery was notoriously bad, and given that this car is a 2010, this battery had outlasted most stock batteries.
 Looking online, it became clear the solution was to go from a 151R to a 51R.
 Moderately larger in size, particularly length, but packs 500CCA compared to the stock 330.
 I looked through a few posts and decided this was a doable modification for me.

 - 51R battery

 - 10mm wrench

 - Dremel (for cutting/grinding – this is probably the biggest point of difficulty for the average person, but it was really not that bad)

 This DOES require cutting/trimming with a dremel of the battery shroud/airbox, but this was the solution I found most reasonable.
 Please do at your own risk.
 If you feel uncomfortable, just take it to a professional.